WebexSamples/postman-webex/README.md

 This repo gathers collections for the **[Webex Teams](https://developer.webex.com/quick-reference.html)**.
 _Check the [postman-xapi repo](https://github.com/CiscoDevNet/postman-xapi) if looking for collections for **Webex Devices**._

-- **[REST API](#all-resources-scripted)**: Messages, Spaces, Teams, People, Webhooks... everything accessible from an access token, with no admin priviledges
+- **[Webex Teams API v1](#all-resources-scripted)**: Messages, Spaces, Teams, People, Webhooks, AttachmentActions... all Webex Teams resources accessible from an access token, with no admin priviledges
-- [admin REST API](#admin-api): Organizations, People creation and updates, Roles, Licenses, and Events.
-These admin related features are accessible only from an access token with admin priviledges
+- [Webex Admin API v1](#admin-api): Organizations, People creation and updates, Roles, Licenses, and Events.
+These admin related features are accessible only with an access token with admin priviledges
-- [1-1 space](#direct-space): Create a 1-1 space by sending a direct message

 If you're new to Postman, you're only a few steps away from getting the full benefits of the collections: